If you're trying to sell your house yourself, one of the toughest parts of the process is getting the right price.

 Home buyers want to get a good deal, but you also want to make sure you get a fair price for your property.
-Because of this, the most critical part of your home sale often comes down to how well you negotiate with your buyers.
-Read on to learn three must-know tactics that will help you strike a deal that will make you and your buyer happy.
+Because of this, the most critical part of your home sale often comes down to how well you negotiate price with buyers.
+As a seller, you can't be too firm or you risk losing the deal, but you also don't want to leave money on the table.

-Set a Fair List Price and Stick to It:
+Set a Fair List Price

 Even if you set a fair list price for your home, buyers who submit an offer may come in low, with the expectation that you will drop your price.
 What should you do in this circumstance?

 Instead of dropping your price, consider offering alternative concessions.
 For example, you could offer to throw in certain appliances like the fridge or to pay for a portion of the buyer’s closing costs.

-Don’t Divulge Too Much:
+Don’t Divulge Too Much

 If a buyer knows you have a hard and fast reason you need to move, it will give them more ammunition to drive a harder bargain.
 That’s why it’s always in your best interest to keep the entire negotiation process as professional and neutral as possible.

-Limit the Bidding Process:
+Limit the Bidding Process

 If you notice a buyer is being nit picky or that they are dragging their feet over minutia, it could be an indicator that they’re stretching their budget or have other concerns about the home.

 Selling your home is a process and you want to prepare for the negotiations with a clear idea of your goals and where you want to draw the line.

 Interested in buying or selling?